Exploration of Jupiter: Juno (since 2016)

 Among early results, Juno gathered information about Jovian lightning that revised earlier theories.
 Juno provided the first views of Jupiter's north pole, as well as insights about Jupiter's aurorae, magnetic field, and atmosphere.

+In 2021, analysis of the frequency of interplanetary dust impacts (primarily on the backs of the solar panels), as Juno passed between Earth and the asteroid belt, indicated that this dust, which causes the Zodiacal light, comes from Mars, rather than from comets or asteroids that come from the outer solar system, as was previously thought.

 Juno made many discoveries that are challenging existing theories about Jupiter's formation.
 When it flew over the poles of Jupiter it imaged clusters of stable cyclones that exist at the poles.
 It found that the magnetosphere of Jupiter is uneven and chaotic.
 Using its Microwave Radiometer Juno found that the red and white bands that can be seen on Jupiter extend hundreds of kilometers into the Jovian atmosphere, yet the interior of Jupiter isn't evenly mixed.
 This has resulted in the theory that Jupiter doesn't have a solid core as previously thought, but a "fuzzy" core made of pieces of rock and metallic hydrogen.
 This peculiar core may be a result of a collision that happened early on in Jupiter's formation.

+In April 2020, Juno detected a meteor impact on Jupiter, with estimated mass of 250–5000 kg.

+Results from Juno on storms suggests that they are far taller than expected, with some extending 60 miles (100 kilometers) below the cloud tops and others, including the Great Red Spot, extending over 200 miles (350 kilometers).
+With Juno traveling low over Jupiter's cloud deck at about 130,000 mph (209,000 kph) Juno scientists were able to measure velocity changes as small as 0.01 millimeter per second using a NASA's Deep Space Network tracking antenna, from a distance of more than 400 million miles (650 million kilometers).
+This enabled the team to constrain the depth of the Great Red Spot to about 300 miles (500 kilometers) below the cloud tops.
+The new results show that the cyclones are warmer on top, with lower atmospheric densities, while they are colder at the bottom, with higher densities.
+Anticyclones, which rotate in the opposite direction, are colder at the top but warmer at the bottom.